 Our leaders are not babysitters on this trip - we leave that to you (the experts), but they will make sure that group members of all ages are able to explore their destination safely and with as much fun as possible.
 Our group leaders are not responsible for looking after children at any time and children must be accompanied by a parent or guardian at all times throughout this itinerary.

-Most national governments provide regularly updated foreign travel advice on safety issues involved with international travel.
-We recommend that you check your government's advice for their latest travel information before departure and ensure that your travel insurance covers you for all destinations and activities on your trip.
-Please refer to our website's safety page for links to major travel advisories and updates on safety issues affecting our trips here: https://www.intrepidtravel.com/travel-alerts
+We recommend that you check your government's foreign travel advisory for the latest information about the destination before you travel.
+You will also need to ensure that your travel insurance covers you for all destinations and activities on your trip.
+Links to travel advisories and any current travel alerts for our trips can be found here: https://www.intrepidtravel.com/travel-alerts

 Please take care when taking part in any activities in the ocean, river or open water, where waves and currents can be unpredictable.
 It's expected that anyone taking part in water activities is able to swim and have experience in open water.
 All swimmers should seek local advice before entering the water., TRAFFIC AND DRIVING ON THE OTHER SIDE OF THE ROAD: